hcschuetz/sphere-texturing/earth/README.md

   provided the material has some specular reflectivity and there is appropriate lighting.

+To see a flat view of the texture check "show flat texture".

 Two triangulation methods have not yet been mentioned:
 - "flat" places vertices on the octahedron face rather than the sphere.
 - "sines" is an intermediate (non-spherical) placement.